moja-global/community-website/website/blog/2022-03-07-outreachy-blog.md

 <h3>Learnings</h3>

-The Outreachy Internship and my participation with Moja Global was very fruitful.
+The Outreachy internship and my participation with Moja Global was very fruitful.
 I have learned a lot of things during the process.
-It increased my learning ability and efficiency.
-I have also learnt about the implementation of issues/problems faced during the production stage.
-I have also learnt about a great deal of communicating and navigating across a large organization and finding areas to plug in our contributions.
+It also increased my learning ability and efficiency.
+Acquire a knowledge about the execution of issues/problems faced during the Production stage.
+I have also learned a great deal about communicating and navigating across large organizations and finding areas to plug in your contributions.

 Skills I have gained while working on the project: